mshigezumi/Live-Project-C-Sharp/README.md

 For the last two weeks with the Tech Academy I worked on a Live Project in C# which simulated a real world work environment in which I worked with my peers and staff to do work on a website for an actual customer.
 We used ASP.NET MVC with Bootstrap 4 and Entity Framework to help create the website.
 I worked on a variety of stories with most of them focusing on the BlogPost section of the website.
 Below are some code snippets of the stories I worked on, full code files are also available in this repository.

 ## BlogPost Create/Edit Pages
-Two seperate stories included these pages, first was creating and scafolding the CRUD pages, second was formating and implementing the basic functionality of the create and edit pages.
+Two seperate stories included these pages, first was creating and scafolding the CRUD pages, second was styling and implementing the basic functionality of the create and edit pages.
 Both of these pages are very similar so they were part of the same stories.

 ~~~
 <div class="blog-post-div">